 What Types of Prosthesis are Available?

 A single crown is used to replace one missing tooth and most of the time each prosthetic tooth attaches to its own implant.
 A fixed bridge can replace two or more teeth and may require only two or three implants.
 A complete jaw fixed bridge replaces all the teeth in your upper or lower jaw.
 The number of implants varies depending upon which type of complete prosthesis (removable or fixed) is recommended.
-Dr. Burstein is highly skilled in the newly advanced All-on-4 procedure, where minimal amount of implants, minimal grafting, and the use of your available bone will be used to reconstruct your jaw.
+We are also pleased to provide our patients with the advanced All-on-4 procedure, where a minimal amount of implants, minimal grafting, and the use of your available bone will be used to reconstruct your jaw with a fixed prosthesis.

 Why Dental Implants